Ammar Alazaki: Arab Idol

 Alazaki competed in the fourth season of Arab Idol and came in third place at the competition.
 Throughout the competition, he gained widespread attention in Yemen despite the ongoing civil war and shortage of electricity.

 After Arab Idol

-Alzaki signed with Song Music Middle East in February 2018 and has released his first album "White Talk" and various singles since the end of the Arab Idol competition including collaborations with other Arab singers and poets.
+Alazaki signed with Song Music Middle East in February 2018 and has released his first album "White Talk" and various singles since the end of the Arab Idol competition including collaborations with other Arab singers and poets.
 His first song with Sony Music was released in 2018.
 In 2019, Alazaki released "Ana AlYamani" song in dedication to the Yemeni Football Team in the upcoming 2022 FIFA World Cup qualification (AFC).
 In addition, he acted in a locally produced Yemeni drama released on the YouTube channel of Yemen Shabab called Gorbah Al Bun (in Arabic غربه البن) which received millions of views on each episode and local popularity.